himalayahall/demo/README.md

 #### Disable logging

 > For performance testing it is important that excessive logging is disabled.
-If you had earlier changed the logging level to `TRACE` for manual testing, now is a good time to revert back.
-Go to *application.properties*, locate `logging.level.com.pragma.demo=TRACE` and replace it with `logging.level.com.pragma.demo=INFO`.
+If you had earlier changed the logging level to TRACETRACE for manual testing, now is a good time to revert back.
+Go to *application.properties*, locate logging.level.com.pragma.demo=TRACElogging.level.com.pragma.demo=TRACE and replace it with logging.level.com.pragma.demo=INFOlogging.level.com.pragma.demo=INFO.
 #### Prerequisites

   - Python 3.9.